VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-Here we are parameterized layer of the [itowns](http://www.itowns-project.org/itowns/docs/#home) framework on which `ud-viz` is builded.
+Here we are parameterized layers of the [itowns](http://www.itowns-project.org/itowns/docs/#home) framework on which `ud-viz` is builded.

-"background_image_layer" define where (url) to query textures of the ground
+"background_image_layer" define where and how to query the background image of the ground ([ColorLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ColorLayer)).

-"elevation_layer" is the texture used as a heightmap to specified the altitude of the ground
+"elevation_layer" define where and how to query the heightmap texture to display the elevation of the ground ([ElevationLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ElevationLayer)).

-ok let's see how it looks like now:
+Let's see how it looks like now:

 ![2](./Pictures/2.png)

-ok ok we are close, add these lines
+Okay we are close, add these lines

 ```json
 "3DTilesLayer": {